 National Industry Guidelines for hydrometric monitoring

-A new series of ten National Industry Guidelines for hydrometric monitoring, including three guidelines dealing with the application of acoustic Doppler technology and a guideline glossary, are now available for download at the links below.
+A series of ten National Industry Guidelines for hydrometric monitoring, including three guidelines dealing with the application of acoustic Doppler technology and a guideline glossary, are available for download at the links below.

 Extensive industry input and consultation is a key feature of the development and review processes for these guidelines.
 Importantly, the Australian Hydrographers Association has been closely involved as the peak industry representative body, contributing assistance and input throughout.

 The Bureau wishes to thank all involved in the production of these National Industry Guidelines for hydrometric monitoring.
 Special thanks are due to Mark Randall (Queensland Department of Natural Resources and Mines) and Grant Robinson (previously with the then NSW Office of Water), who sponsored the guideline development, consultation and review.

 The guideline glossary is also published in the Australian Water Information Dictionary (AWID).

 Refer to the Basis for Endorsement document (1.2MB) for a summary of the context and benefit of these guidelines, and to learn more about the industry consultation process which occurred.